Nielson-Lab/NIH-database-pipeline/NFpipelineCode/README.md

 python alignment.py
 ```

-Once the new "alignment_first_element.db" is created, transfer it to the "database" directory in "app".
+Once the new "alignment_first_element.db" is created, transfer it (creating if you have to) to the "database" directory in "app".
 If the subdirectory "database" does not exist in "app", create it and then move the database there; Pyinstaller will look for the database in that directory.

 The "waitress" package was used in the past to serve the application.
 I switched to "gevent" because it can handle larger applications better.
 The file to serve the application is `run_gevent.py`.